TAPevents/Meteorstrap/README.md

 Originally created by [Chris Hitchcott](http://github.com/hitchcott) for [TAPevents](http://tapevents.com).

-Contributions by [Talia](https://github.com/titaniumtails) and Sarah L.
+Contributions by [Talia S](https://github.com/titaniumtails) and Sarah L.

 Pull Requests for new features and bugfixes are always welcome.